yhg926/MetaKSSD/README.md

 ## 1.2 (Optional) Prepare gtdb to ncbi taxonomy convertion tables
 ```
+#if you use markerdb earlier than r226
 gunzip -d $METAKSSD_PATH/data/best.gtdbr[214|226]_psid2ncbi_specid.tsv.gz;
 gunzip -d $METAKSSD_PATH/data/scienficaname.ncbitaxid_rank_parentnode_name.gtdbr[214|226]_pseudoidrelated.tsv.gz
 ```
-These files are only needed when you have to convert gtdb to ncbi taxonomy.
+These files are only needed when you have to convert gtdb to ncbi taxonomy and the markerdb is earlier than r226.

 ## 1.3 (Optional) Get pre-build Abundance Vector Database (L3K11)
 ```